eliep/avro-rpc-php/README.md

 See [Avro](http://avro.apache.org/) for a full documentation on Avro and its usage in PHP.

-This library is a fork of the php Avro library only adding Avro RPC client.
+This library is a fork of the original Avro library, only adding a php Avro RPC client

 ## Installation